acuto/quantum-dev/readme.md

 Instead of assembling one container featuring all quantum frameworks as different Conda environments, it is possible to build separate containers for each framework.
 This proves effective when focusing on a given framework.
 In the following we shall provide details for building and executing Qiskit &mdash; for the other supported frameworks, simply repeat framwework-specific steps in the proper directory.

-As a first step, valid for all frameworks, we have to build an intermediate base image &mdash; ``miniconda-quantum``, providing framework-independent operations on the base [``continuumio/miniconda3``](https://hub.docker.com/r/continuumio/miniconda3/) image &mdash; through the following command (more easily, by executing the ``build-miniconda-quantum`` script in the ``miniconda-quantum`` directory):
+As a first step, valid for all frameworks, we have to build an intermediate base image &mdash; ``miniconda-quantum``, providing framework-independent operations over the base [``continuumio/miniconda3``](https://hub.docker.com/r/continuumio/miniconda3/) image &mdash; through the following command (more easily, by executing the ``build-miniconda-quantum`` script in the ``miniconda-quantum`` directory):

 ```sh
 $ cd miniconda-quantum